-- For issues dealing with language changes, please see the GHC 7.10 Migration Guide on the GHC wiki. - GHC's LLVM backend does not support LLVM 3.4 (issue #9929) - On Mac OS X, the -threaded Garbage Collector currently suffers from a large performance penalty due to a lack of system-specific optimization (issue #7602). - GHC's LLVM backend is currently incompatible with LLVM 3.4 (issue #9929). - GHCi fails to appropriately load .dyn_o files (issue #8736). - Not all cases of non-terminating type-level computation (with both recursive type families and recursive newtypes) are caught.
+- For issues dealing with language changes, please see the GHC 7.10 Migration Guide on the GHC wiki. - A bug in the simplifier which can cause it to totally fail to compile certain programs that get 'very large' at compile time is known (issue #10527). - GHC's LLVM backend does not support LLVM 3.4 (issue #9929). - On Mac OS X, the -threaded Garbage Collector currently suffers from a large performance penalty due to a lack of system-specific optimization (issue #7602). - GHCi fails to appropriately load .dyn_o files (issue #8736). - Not all cases of non-terminating type-level computation (with both recursive type families and recursive newtypes) are caught.
 This means that GHC might hang, but it should do so only when the program is ill-typed (due to non-terminating type-level features).
 The bugs are reported as #7788 and #10139.
 There also remain certain obscure scenarios where the solver for Coercible instances is known to be still incomplete.
 See comments in #10079.